cipriancozma/typescript-fundamentals/Readme.md

 It's like saying that a variable could be anything, but we need to perform some type checks before we can use it.

 ## Type -> never

+In TS, never is a type that represents the type of values that never occur.
+You can't assign any value to a variable of type never